Knowing how to find cheap flights to Borneo is mostly a matter of choosing the correct airport.

 AirAsia and Malaysia Airlines service flights from Kuala Lumpur, while several other airlines offer international flights to places in East Asia such as Korea, Taiwan, and Hong Kong.

 If coming from outside of Malaysia, Kota Kinabalu is often the cheapest option due to flight volume.

 Flights to Sandakan

-Sandakan Airport (airport code: SDK) is small compared to the other airports in Borneo, but it often works out as a great alternative for flights between Kuala Lumpur and Borneo.
+Sandakan Airport is small compared to the other airports in Borneo, but it often works out as an excellent alternative for flights between Kuala Lumpur and Borneo.

 AirAsia and Malaysia Airlines offer cheap flights from Kuala Lumpur to Sandakan.